BookStackApp/website/content/docs/admin/visual-customisation.md

 ### Changing Code Block Themes

-When inserting code into a page or when using the Markdown editor the text you enter is highlighted by default in a 'base16-light' colour scheme.
+When inserting code into a page or when using the Markdown editor, the text you enter is highlighted by a default codemirror colour scheme.
 If you'd prefer a different colour scheme for code blocks this can be overridden.
 BookStack uses CodeMirror to render code blocks.
 You can [try out different themes here](https://codemirror.net/demo/theme.html#base16-light).
 Once you've chosen a theme note down the name.

 In BookStack settings, Find the 'Custom HTML head content' setting and add the following code: